MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 	- Time for Stew
 	- Adventuring Time
 	- Sail the 7 Seas
+	- Feels Like Home
+	- Sound of Music
+	- Star trader
+	- Caves & Cliffs

 **1.16**
 * Must complete all the achievements excluding the following ones: